SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 When does continuing not work?

+Continuing does **not** work with ``'QUEUE'`` or ``'PIPE'`` wrapping in case of multiprocessing.

-Continuing will **not** work if your top-level simulation function or the arguments passed to your simulation function are altered between individual runs.
+Moreover, continuing will **not** work if your top-level simulation function or the arguments passed to your simulation function are altered between individual runs.
 For instance, if you use multiprocessing and you want to write computed data into a shared data list (like ``multiprocessing.Manager().list()``, see :ref:`example-12`), these changes will be lost and cannot be captured by the continue snapshots.